-All Agenda's will have the following statement placed at the bottom of the Agenda:
+All Agendas will have the following statement placed at the bottom of the Agenda:

 THE CITY OF GOODYEAR ENDEAVORS TO MAKE ALL PUBLIC MEETINGS ACCESSIBLE TO PERSONS WITH DISABILITIES.
 With 48-hour advance notice, special assistance can be provided for sight and/or hearing-impaired persons at this meeting.
 Reasonable accommodations will be made upon request for persons with disabilities or non-English speaking residents.
-Please call the City Clerk (623) 932-3910882-7830 or Arizona Relay (TDD) 7-1-1 to request an accommodation to participate in this public meeting.
-Goodyear TDD number is (623) 932-6500.
+Please call the City Clerk (623) 882-7830 or Arizona Relay (TDD) 7-1-1 to request an accommodation to participate in this public meeting.